 - Daily exercise: Working out can boost the levels of “feel-good” chemicals in your body which can help combat stress.

 - Adequate sleep: Aim for 7 to 9 hours of sleep each night.

 - Meditation: Reduce stress levels by focusing your mind on a positive or neutral thought.

 Ashwagandha, is an Ayurvedic herb, that has been used to reduce stress and enhance wellbeing for centuries.
 A study found that supplementing with Ashwagandha reduced cortisol levels and was associated with a significant reduction of stress in individuals while improving their overall quality of life.

 Melatonin is a natural hormone produced by your body that helps control your sleep cycles.
 One 2019 study found that melatonin supplementation improved mood, anxiety levels, and quality of life all while decreasing cortisol levels for patients with fibromyalgia.

-The Rebalance Stress Management System for Women is a uniquely designed stress control lozenge containing both Ashwagandha and melatonin to help reduce stress and balance your hormones, leaving you feeling relaxed and ready to tackle the day's challenges with ease.
+Both the Hot Flash System and Anxiety System are uniquely designed stress control lozenge containing both Ashwagandha and melatonin to help reduce stress and balance your hormones, leaving you feeling relaxed and ready to tackle the day's challenges with ease.